donacianojesus/Syllabus-to-Calendar/README.md

 - **Date Processing:** date-fns for robust date parsing
 - **Frontend:** React + Vite + Tailwind CSS
 - **Development:** Concurrently for running both servers

+**Legacy / Optional Parsing:**
+PDF parsing library (pdf-parse) is still available for initial testing, but the recommended approach is the LLM workflow for more consistent and flexible results.

 ## **API Endpoints**